-We Bet You Never Knew Your iPhone Could Do These 10 Things
+We Bet You Never Knew Your iPhone Could Do These 10 Things From taking pictures with your headphones to sending self-destructing audio messages, your iPhone has a few tricks up its sleeve.

 With so much tech out there these days, the learning curve for what different devices can do can be quick and easy.
 However, not everyone knows about some of these handy capabilities to help make your life easier.